benmckibben/songfortune/README.md

 ```

 ### Docker
 Docker builds automatically execute and are pushed to `benmckibben/songfortune:latest` with each push to master here.
-However, this Docker image does not run the server automatically.
-You will need to both export the environment variables and run the server however you choose to deploy the image as defined in this repository's `Dockerfile`.
+You will need to export the environment variables however you choose to deploy the image as defined in this repository's `Dockerfile`.
 Here is an example of deploying both songfortune and the Redis instance using [Docker Compose](https://docs.docker.com/compose/):
 ```yaml
 version: "3"
 services: